laqul/laqul/README.md

 ```
 * Create a database using [phpmyadmin](https://www.phpmyadmin.net/) or terminal:
 ```
-mysql -u root -e "create database testdb";
+mysql -e "create database YOUR_DATABASE" -u YOUR_DATABASE_USER -p YOUR_DATABASE_PASSWORD;
 ```
-If you have an existing mysql password, add -p above.
-You will be prompted for your password.
+Replace the bold text above with your new database name, username and password.

 * Put your data connection in laqul/api/.env file:
 ```